Wireless random-access networks with bipartite interference graphs: Nucleation times and queue lengths

 More generally, the mean queue lengths become $o(r)$ as soon as the first supercritical node is activated, independently of what was activated before.
-Thus, after any step $k$ the mean queue length at a node in $U$, if any supercritical node has activated, is
+Thus, after any step $k$ the mean queue length at any node $u \in U$, if any supercritical node has activated, is

 \end{proof}